Tips for Surviving Nursing School: Expectations, Requirements, and Challenges

 What Is the NCLEX Exam?

 The NCLEX-RN stands for “National Council Licensure Exam for Registered Nurses.”
-This one-day exam will draw on your nursing classes and training.
+This exam will draw on your nursing classes and training.
 Ultimately, it will determine whether you’re ready to start working as a licensed nurse.

 (You can also visit our comprehensive NCLEX-RN Study Guide)